dalitun/applications/bundle-xenial-lamp/README_EN.md

 The `start-stack.sh` script is taking care of running the API necessary requests to:

-* start up an Ubuntu Xenial Tahr instance, pre-provisionned with the LAMP stack
+* start up an Ubuntu Xenial instance, pre-provisionned with the LAMP stack
 * Show a flotting IP on the internet

 ### Enjoy